Uncle Fred

 Frederick Altamont Cornwallis Twistleton, 5th Earl of Ickenham, commonly known as Uncle Fred, is a fictional character who appears in comedic short stories and novels written by P. G. Wodehouse between 1935 and 1961.
 An energetic and mischievous old chap, his talent for trouble is the bane of his nephew Pongo Twistleton's life.

 Appearances

-The Uncle Fred stories comprise one short story and four novels, two of which are set at Blandings Castle:
+The Uncle Fred stories comprise the following (one short story followed by four novels, two of which are set at Blandings Castle):